APT91/Arcane/README.md

 # Arcane
-My attempt at making a C2 Framework in python
+My first attempt of making a RAT in python.